dssushruth2000/Elixir/README.md

 ```bash
 python main.py
 ```
 The application will be available on http://127.0.0.1:5000/ in your web browser.
+Preferably use Mozilla Firefox

 ## Usage
 After starting the application, you can: